-- Proestrus: During this stage, the female dog experiences the start of blood discharges and is not yet receptive to males
+- Proestrus: During this stage, the female dog experiences the start of blood discharges and is not yet receptive to males.

 When is a female dog too old to breed?

-Female dogs do not go through menopause like women dog.
-Instead, their fertility sharply decreases and each litter becomes smaller while holding a higher mortality risk for the newborns.
-Therefore, it is hard to give a hard age but ethical dog breeders will generally stop breeding their Dam after she reaches 6 years old.
+Female dogs do not experience menopause like human females do.
+Instead, their fertility gradually declines over time, and each litter they have tends to be smaller with a higher risk of mortality for the puppies.
+It is difficult to determine an exact age, but responsible dog breeders generally stop breeding their female dogs (known as Dams) after they reach 6 years old.

-Stop breeding a too old bitch even if she can still get pregnant because her overall energy level and health are not what they used to be.
-Even if she technically could carry puppies, the bitch’s support system is less able to cope with a difficult pregnancy due to the changes in her support system.
+It is important to stop breeding an older female dog even if she can still get pregnant because her overall energy level and health are not what they used to be.
+Even if she is technically capable of carrying puppies, her body may struggle to handle a difficult pregnancy due to the changes in her support system.

 How many times can you breed a female dog?

 A female dog, depending on her breed, can have two or three pregnancies every year.
-The issue here is that so many pregnancies back to back would clearly stress her body and weaken her overall health.
+However, having so many pregnancies in quick succession can put a significant strain on her body and harm her overall health.